top of page

 Note: Consider using items with Crushing Blow.
 It will help with tough fire immunes and is very helpful for fights like Act 5 Baal's minion's and the Ancients.
 You can also switch into Crushing Blow gear for the most difficult fights in the game.

-This Barbarian is great at survival.
-Concentration has a huge defense buff from your main attack that stacks with the defense buff from Shout.
-Battle Orders synergizes with Concentrate giving you a huge life bonus and adding to both your damage and health.
+Concentrate Barbarians are excellent at survival.
+Concentration gives a huge defense buff that stacks with the defense buff from Shout.
+Battle Orders synergizes with Concentrate which increases your damage and gives you a life bonus.

 Recommendation: Concentrate Barbarian

-Stats: Enough Strength for gear, 0 Dexterity (attack rating can come from Angelic's Ring/Amulet), the rest in Vitality, 0 in Energy
+Stats: Enough Strength for gear, 0 Dexterity (attack rating comes from Angelic's Ring/Amulet), the rest in Vitality, 0 in Energy.

 Build: